John K F Delaney QC

 - Corporate governance

-A former Attorney-General of The Bahamas and one of Her Majesty’s Queens Counsel, John’s practice concentration are financial services law and regulation, corporate governance, business restructuring & insolvency, and commercial litigation.
+A former Attorney-General of The Bahamas and one of Her Majesty’s Queens Counsel, John is renown as a leading commercial law specialist.

-In May 2012, John completed a stint (2009-2012) of public service as Attorney-General and Minister of Legal Affairs, with portfolio responsibility for liaising with, promoting and developing the financial services sector.
+In May 2012, John completed a period (2009-2012) of public service as Attorney-General and Minister of Legal Affairs, with portfolio responsibility for liaising with, promoting and developing the financial services sector.
 As Attorney-General, John coordinated the most comprehensive legislative action in support of the country’s financial services industry carried out in more than a decade.
 The reforms included the modernization of the laws relating to corporate insolvency, introduction of corporate governance requirements relating to accounting records, and the introduction of cutting-edge private wealth management legislation.
-Upon his return to the private sector in 2012, John founded the commercial law firm of Delaney Partners.
+Upon his return to the private sector in 2012, John led a group of commercial lawyers in establishing the law firm of Delaney Partners.

 Prior to serving as Attorney-General, John led a major Bahamian law firm as its global managing partner.
 He was by then already widely recognised as leading counsel in his areas of practice and was so named in Chambers and Partners Legal Directory and IFLR 1000.